DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

   <pages validateRequest="false">
 ```

-> Regardless or whether or not request checks are enabled, you should use encoding to protect your application from XSS attacks.
+> Whether checks are enabled or not, you should use encoding to protect your application from XSS attacks.
 Refer to the [section 6](#6-preventing-cross-site-scripting-xss-attacks-with-encoding) of this document to learn more.

 ### 7.5 Inlining SVG Images

-SVG markup can contain scripts that will be executed if this SVG is inlined into a page.
+SVG markup can include scripts that will be executed if the SVG is inlined into a page.
 For example, the code below executes a script embedded into SVG markup:

 ##### [APSX file](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/ValidateInput/SvgInline.aspx):